 (6) In this section —

-“conveyance” means anything used or capable of being used to transport people or goods by air, land, or water, and it does not matter how it is propelled or that it may ordinarily be stationary.
+conveyance means anything used or capable of being used to transport people or goods by air, land, or water, and it does not matter how it is propelled or that it may ordinarily be stationary.

 [Section 53 inserted by No. 78 of 2003 s.
 17.]